rohan-shan-tze/hacker-hangar/_posts/2025-06-27-neuromorphic-cyber-security.md

 ### Possible Implications for Cybersecurity

 As a cybersecurity enthusiast, I would be remiss not to mention the security implications of neuromorphic computing.
+They include:

 - Threat Detection: It has been shown that neuromorphic computing excels at pattern recognition tasks [3, 4], possibly from the notion that SNNs try to replicate our brain's plasticity.
 This ability can be applied in the realm of (automated) threat detection.
 - Adaptive Access Control: SNNs may be well-suited to learn from user behaviour over time and adjust trust levels based on context like time and location to restrict access behind more layers of authentication.